 Education Improvement Scholarships Tax Credits Program

-The Education Improvement Scholarships Tax Credits Program provides state tax credits for persons or businesses making monetary or marketable securities donations to approved scholarship foundations that provide scholarships to eligible students for qualified educational expenses incurred in attending eligible nonpublic schools.
+The Education Improvement Scholarships Tax Credits Program (EISTCP) provides state tax credits for persons or businesses making monetary or marketable securities donations to approved scholarship foundations that provide scholarships to eligible students for qualified educational expenses incurred in attending eligible nonpublic schools in Virginia.

 - Preauthorization Request Form (Word) Fillable Form – Use this form to request preauthorization for a specified tax credit amount.

-- Summary of Preauthorized Tax Credits-This is a Word document. – Revised September 14, 2017
+- Summary of Preauthorized Tax Credits-This is a Word documen – Revised Revised May 22, 2018

 - The following links provide information related to the requirements referenced in § 58.1-439.25 and § 58.1-439.28 (C, E, and G) of the Code of Virginia.

 - Scholarship Limits for Scholarships Awarded for the Program Year 2017-2018 (PDF)

 - Scholarship Limits for Scholarships Awarded for the Program Year 2018-2019-This is a Word document.

 - Reports to the Chairmen of the House and Senate Finance Committees on Scholarships Awarded

 A private school in Virginia may participate in the EISTCP, provided it meets the following requirements:

 - complies with the Commonwealth's and locality's health and safety laws and codes;